Pytonballoon810/Alexa-Device-Management/README.md

 2. Try and change the `USER_AGENT` variable in the script to the one you find in the HTTP Sniffer in both the requests you copied the headers from.
 3. If you used step 11.1 try and change the `CSRF` variable in the script to the one you find in the HTTP Sniffer in the `DELETE` request.
 4. If you used the script some time ago, try and update the `GET_COOKIE` variable in the script to the one you find in the HTTP Sniffer in the `GET` and/or `DELETE` request.

+# To be done (maybe)
+1. Add functionality to sign by just using the email and password of the account and getting the access cookie(s) automatically this way.
+    1.1.
+Possible problem: Amazon may block the account if it detects too many login attempts
+    1.2.
+2FA could pose a problem
+2. Add UI for easier usage
+3. Add functionality for advanced filtering

+__Note:__ _I am not actively working on this project anymore.
+If you want to add any of these features, feel free to open a pull request._

 # Inspiration